Subaru Crosstrek vs Toyota Corolla Cross

 Feature Showdown

-The Corolla Cross GXL gets a 10.5-inch screen, wireless CarPlay, and the hybrid system's silent city driving.
-The Crosstrek AWD gets an 8-inch screen, Apple CarPlay, and Subaru's X-Mode for off-road traction.
-The Toyota has better tech.
-The Subaru has better off-road capability.
+The Corolla Cross GXL gets a 10.5-inch screen, wireless CarPlay and the hybrid system's electric-only running at low speeds.
+The Crosstrek AWD gets an 8-inch screen, Apple CarPlay and Subaru's X-Mode traction control.
+On paper the Toyota has the better tech; the Subaru has the hardware for loose surfaces, with 220mm of ground clearance against the Toyota's 132mm.

 CarSorted Data Insight

-Based on CarSorted's database of 1,041 Australian vehicles: the Crosstrek AWD at $36,490 is the cheapest permanent AWD SUV in our database.
-The next cheapest permanent AWD is the Subaru Forester at $43,490.
-The Corolla Cross AWD Hybrid at $39,490 is the most fuel-efficient AWD SUV under $40,000.
+Based on CarSorted's database of Australian vehicles: the Crosstrek AWD at $36,490 is one of the cheapest permanent AWD SUVs we list.
+The next cheapest permanent AWD Subaru is the Forester at $43,490.
+The Corolla Cross GXL AWD at $44,190 is among the most fuel-efficient all-wheel-drive SUVs in the database at 4.4L/100km.

 The Verdict

-Buy the Corolla Cross Hybrid if: fuel economy is the priority (4.8L vs 7.2L saves $684/year), you mostly drive on sealed roads, and Toyota resale matters to you.
+Buy the Corolla Cross Hybrid if: fuel economy is the priority (4.4L vs 7.2L saves about $798 a year), you want the bigger 390-litre boot and the stronger 146kW hybrid drivetrain, you mostly drive on sealed roads, and Toyota resale matters to you.

 Compare both on CarSorted.
 See also: CX-30 vs Corolla Cross and Corolla Cross vs Seltos.